Request access to the information we hold about you

 - know if we hold any information about you (i.e. personal data)

-- be given a copy of, or access in person to, that information within 30 days.
+- be given a copy of, or access in person to, that information within one month (or up to 3 months for complex or multiple requests)

 To request access to the data that we hold about you, download and complete the form below and return it to us by email or post, using the contact details below.
 You can submit your request in person, but you have to make an appointment.